i2p/i2p.www/i2p2www/spec/cryptography.rst

 ========================

 As of release 0.9.12, the router supports additional signature algorithms that are more secure than 1024-bit DSA.
-The first usage is for Destinations;
+The first usage was for Destinations;
 support for Router Identities was added in release 0.9.16.
-Support for migrating existing Destinations from old to new signatures will be added in a future release.
+Existing Destinations cannot be migrated from old to new signatures;
+however, there is support for a single tunnel with multiple Destinations, and this provides a way to switch to newer signature types.
 Signature type is encoded in the Destination and Router Identity, so that new signature algorithms or curves may be added at any time.

 The current supported signature types are as follows:

 * DSA-SHA1
 * ECDSA-SHA256-P256
-* ECDSA-SHA384-P384
+* ECDSA-SHA384-P384 (not widely used)
-* ECDSA-SHA512-P521
+* ECDSA-SHA512-P521 (not widely used)
-* EdDSA-SHA512-Ed25519 (as of release 0.9.15)
+* EdDSA-SHA512-Ed25519 (default as of release 0.9.15)
 * RedDSA-SHA512-Ed25519 (as of release 0.9.39)